3 April 2019

 My name is Hillaring Nakalyango, I am a registered midwife working at the China-Uganda Friendship Hospital, Naguru, where I am currently working on the neonatal ward.

 When I was young I would go to the hospital and watch how the health workers were able to help sick people feel better.
-I remembering seeing the patients, particularly the women who would go in pregnant and leave with a baby.
+I remember seeing the patients, particularly the women who would go in pregnant and leave with a baby.
 It made me think of my mother – I am the oldest and so I remember her being pregnant – who would one day be working, and then the next day would come back home and the midwife would have given her a baby.
 I decided I wanted to be the person who gives babies to mothers as I love children.
 In nursing you might not see your patients after they leave hospital, but with midwifery you treat them, they come back, you watch them grow and it is as though you are part of the family.
 I wanted to be the person who creates that joy, and because of that I became a midwife.

 In my labour ward there are 11 midwives.
 It is a combined ward with 28 beds (antenatal and postnatal) a delivery room and a special care unit, where premature and asphyxiated babies share the seven incubators we have.
 Normally, up to four babies per week are born premature.